 EB-3 Other Workers

-Additional information about movement in the employment-based immigrant visa categories will be contained in our firm's future Immigration Update when it becomes available.
+Additional information about the movement of the employment-based immigrant visa priority dates will be contained in our firm's future Immigration Updates when it becomes available.

 On September 9, 2013, the U.S. Citizenship & Immigration Services (USCIS) introduced a new set of E-Verify enhancements to the Tentative Nonconfirmation (TNC) process.
 The USCIS will be replacing the TNC notice and Referral Letter with a Further Action Notice (FAN).
 The USCIS stated that the FAN simplifies the TNC communication process by combining the employee's biographical information, the reason for the TNC, the employee's decision to contest and the employee's instructions for contesting a TNC into a single document.